Amatory: 1998–2001: Early years

 The trio began performing live by covering Nirvana songs in a nearby school.
 In 1999 Potekhin and Zhivotovsky got carried away with Korn, but at the same time Svetlov became "addicted" to black metal and grindcore.
 He started to distance himself from his bandmates, therefore they did a little trick to get their drummer back – they began to write music in the grindcore style but little by little introduced the elements of alternative metal.

 In the summer of 1999 they found a rehearsal space in a youth club called Rubin, consequently they should have introduced themselves.
 On that occasion PJ came up with the name for the band – he called it Amatory.
 The name itself is said to have come from an English – Russian dictionary and was chosen because it was in tune with Crematory, Obiatuary and Cemetary.
-With the new name they started to regularly play concerts in schools and underground clubs.
-In June 2000 Amatory performed at the Summer Bike Festival in Krasnoye Selo.
-Later in the same year, their first demo was recorded.

 Gradually they realized that they needed a second guitarist, after a short search they found Sergey [GANG] Osechkin (Russian: Сергей Осечкин).
 The first rehearsal as a four-piece band took place on April 1, 2001 – that day became the band's official birth date.

-With this line-up, Amatory played several concerts until June when unexpectedly for all of them Potekhin was drafted into the military service for two years.
-After losing their vocalist, songwriter and conceptual leader they decided to move on – [DENVER] took on the vocals and the writing of the lyrics, and [GANG] began composing music.
-Following the reassignment of duties within the band they recorded a new demo called "I Will Not Survive".